snoke/tokenUserBoard/README.md

 # tokenUserBoard
-VueJS Board using Api-Platform and JWT-Authentication
+VueJS Community Platform with Board and Chat using Api-Platform and JWT-Authentication